 The Nottingham Elementary Counseling Program became a Recognized American School Counselor Association (ASCA) Model Program (RAMP) in 2011.
 The program Re-RAMPed in 2014.
 The RAMP designation, awarded to schools that align with the criteria set in the ASCA National Model, recognizes schools that are committed to delivering a comprehensive, data-driven school counseling program and an exemplary educational environment.
 Approximately 4000 schools nationwide have received this honor since the program's inception in 2004.
 RAMP applications are reviewed by a panel of school counseling professionals.

 The primary audience for the "Counselors' Corner" is parents.
 We want to inform parents about the school counseling program and state our willingness to work as part of a team to maximize the functioning of all Nottingham students.
 A school counseling program is comprehensive in scope, preventative in design and developmental in nature.
 The Nottingham counseling program is designed to ensure that every student receives the program benefits.
-The program focuses on what students should know, understand, and be able to do in 3 areas: academic, career, and personal/social.
+The program focuses on what students should know, understand, and be able to do in 3 areas: academic, college and career readiness, and social/emotional.
 The majority of the school counselors' time is spent in direct services with students; however, the counselors are available to parents and staff for consultation.
 We support a safe learning environment and work to safeguard the human rights of all members of the Nottingham community.

 What is Counseling?